SysKitTeam/docs-point/requirements/permission-requirements-change-log.md

 **The following app registration was added**:
   * **SysKit Point Configuration Inventory** - created when the Configuration Inventory module is deployed with SysKit Point; used to collect Microsoft 365 configuration data

+Therefore, a **Global Admin will have to re-consent in the SysKit Point Welcome Home screen**.

 [To see the complete list of permissions assigned to the SysKit Point Configuration Inventory app registration, navigate to the following article](../configuration-inventory/configuration-inventory-requirements.md#configuration-inventory-app-permissions).

 ## SysKit Point 2022.2